Ms Jane Louise Schwager AO - Chairperson

 Mr Michael DiRienzo

-Mr Michael DiRienzo is the Chief Executive of Hunter New England Health.
-He is responsible for all services across the district from small rural community health centres to major tertiary referral hospitals.
+Michael is the Chief Executive of Hunter New England Health and is responsible for all services across the district from small rural community health centres to major tertiary referral hospitals.

 Dr Andrew Montague